veilchen-web/veilchen/docs/recipes.rst

     myapp = DebuggingMiddleware(app) #Replace this with a middleware of your choice (see below) veilchen.run(app=myapp)

-Now, veilchen only catches its own exceptions (:exc:`HTTPError`, :exc:`HTTPResponse` and :exc:`BottleException`) and your middleware can handle the rest.
+Now, veilchen only catches its own exceptions (:exc:`HTTPError`, :exc:`HTTPResponse` and :exc:`VeilchenException`) and your middleware can handle the rest.

 The werkzeug_ and paste_ libraries both ship with very powerful debugging WSGI middleware.
 Look at :class:`werkzeug.debug.DebuggedApplication` for werkzeug_ and :class:`paste.evalexception.middleware.EvalException` for paste_.
 They both allow you do inspect the stack and even execute python code within the stack context, so **do not use them in production**.

-Unit-Testing Bottle Applications
+Unit-Testing Veilchen Applications
 --------------------------------------------------------------------------------

 Unit-testing is usually performed against methods defined in your web application without running a WSGI environment.